FREQUENTLY ASKED QUESTIONS

 In boxing, who you beat is the strongest indicator of your ability.
 A fighter with a 40-0 record against unknown opponents is not comparable to a fighter who is 35-3 against world champions.
 By weighting opposition quality at 45%, we ensure that fighters who consistently compete against elite opponents are rewarded, even if they have picked up a few losses along the way.

 Yes.
-Losses reduce the Win/Loss component, but if a fighter's opposition quality, title record, and activity are strong enough, they can absolutely be ranked #1.
-The loss penalty is designed to be meaningful but not devastating — 3 losses in a 68-fight career (like Canelo) results in roughly a 0.079 penalty on the Win/Loss score, not a disqualification.
+Losses and draws reduce the Win/Loss component, but if a fighter's opposition quality, title record, and activity are strong enough, they can absolutely be ranked #1.
+The penalties are designed to be meaningful but not devastating - 3 losses and 2 draws in a 68-fight career (like Canelo) results in a combined 0.105 penalty on the Win/Loss score, not a disqualification.

 Activity is a tiebreaker, not a defining characteristic.
 A fighter who hasn't fought in 18 months shouldn't plummet in the rankings if their career resume is outstanding.
 However, consistently active fighters deserve a small edge over inactive ones with similar records.
 The 5% weight provides this nudge without overpenalizing fighters recovering from injuries or waiting for marquee matchups.